Fishing Offshore with Captain John

 There are now 15 artificial reef sites off the coast of Volusia County.
 The reefs consist of everything from sunken ships and barges to discarded concrete structures and debris such as concrete culverts, pilings and bridge panels.
 There is even concrete and structural debris from building demolitions and a sunken World War II Liberty ship, the USS Mindanao.

+New habitat for countless marine species.
 Since the first artificial reefs were created off the shores of Daytona Beach in the early 1980s, the artificial reefs have become thriving habitats for hundreds of species of fish and invertebrates, including the fish species we love to target on our offshore fishing charters.
 Clearly, the artificial reef program is providing relief for the natural reefs located farther offshore.
 Daytona Beach area recreational fishermen and fishing charter captains now have many more options for offshore reef fishing and much nearer to shore.
 All 15 artificial reefs near Daytona Beach are located from less than 1 mile to 33 miles off the shoreline.
 The reefs are located at depths of 30 feet to 135 feet.

 The artificial reefs of Volusia County and the Daytona Beach area are monitored by the all-volunteer Volusia County Reef Research Dive Team.
 The team members are experienced divers who use their own boats and charters to monitor conditions of both the artificial and natural reefs.